Fourier transforms and iterated function systems: Non-linear self-conformal iterated function systems in

 \begin{problem} For any $\gamma \in [0,1]$ and small enough $c > 0$, the set $\mathbf{B}_{\gamma}(c)$ supports a probability measure $\mu$ such that $\widehat{\mu}$ decays polynomially. \end{problem}

-The main obstacle to proving Problem \ref{prob:inhom} is that unlike $B_N$, the inhomogeneous versions are not clearly attractors to the IFS that describes $B_N$.
+The main obstacle to proving Problem \ref{prob:inhom} is that unlike $B_N$, the inhomogeneous versions are not clearly attractors of the same IFS that describes $B_N$.
 Potentially they can be described with such attractors to some other IFS, which might make it possible to adapt the methods of Kaufman and Queffélec-Ramaré.

 \begin{remark} If we go below dimension $1/2$ in Theorem \ref{thm:JordanSahlsten}, the methods of Kaufman and Queffélec-Ramaré break down, and we end up having bad estimates from the stationary phase bounds.
 This highlighted that some deeper multiscale analysis ideas for $p_n(\a)/q_n(\a)$ were needed that go beyond the Kaufman and Queffélec-Ramaré type method to bound Fourier transforms in the non-linear case.
-A new method was introduced in the groundbreaking work of Bourgain and Dyatlov \cite{BD1} based on the \textit{discretised sum-product theorem}, which we will discuss in the next section.
-We highlight that C. Stevens in his PhD thesis \cite{Stevens}, adapting the method of Bourgain and Dyatlov, was able to remove the dimension $1/2$ assumption on Theorem \ref{thm:JordanSahlsten}.
+A new method was introduced in the groundbreaking work of Bourgain and Dyatlov \cite{BD1} from 2017 based on the \textit{discretised sum-product theorem}, which we will discuss in the next section.
+We highlight that C. Stevens in his PhD thesis \cite{Stevens} from 2022, adapting the method of Bourgain and Dyatlov, was able to remove the dimension $1/2$ assumption on Theorem \ref{thm:JordanSahlsten}.
 Thus Theorem \ref{thm:JordanSahlsten} holds without any assumption on the Hausdorff dimension of $\mu$ except positivity. \end{remark}